Nick Itkin

-Nick Itkin (/ˈɪtkɪn/ IT-kin; born October 9, 1999) is an American foil fencer.
-He is a two-time Olympic bronze medalist, two-time World Championship individual medalist, 2023 Pan American Games team gold medalist, 2024 Pan American Games team gold medalist, six-time Division 1 National Champion, and two-time NCAA individual champion.
+Nicholas Boris Itkin (/ˈɪtkɪn/ IT-kin; born October 9, 1999) is an American foil fencer.
+He is a two-time Olympic bronze medalist, two-time World Championship individual medalist, 2019 Pan American Games team gold medalist, 2023 Pan American Games individual gold medalist, six-time Division 1 National Champion, and two-time NCAA individual champion.

 He earned the foil individual silver medal at the 2023 World Fencing Championships, to become the first U.S. man, and third U.S. fencer overall, to win individual medals at back-to-back World Fencing Championships.
 Itkin competed in his second Olympic Games representing the United States at the 2024 Paris Olympics, winning a bronze medal in the individual foil competition.

 Early life

 Itkin was born in Los Angeles, California, and is Jewish.
 His parents are Michael ("Misha"; a fencing coach) and Tatiana (a former rhythmic gymnast, and current coach).
 His father emigrated from Ukraine to the United States, and opened up a fencing club in Los Angeles.
 His older sister Julia competed in rhythmic gymnastics for the US national team.
 He attended Palisades Charter High School, graduating in 2017.